simp/simp-doc/docs/security_conop/Appendix_SCTM.rst

    * - AU-2
      - Auditable Events
      - Audit and Accountability
      - a.
 SIMP audit rules were built by using industry best practices gathered over the years.
 The heaviest reliance has been on the SCAP-Security Guide (SSG).
 SIMP aims for a balance between performance and operational needs so the settings are rarely an exact match from these guides.
-The list of events that audited are by auditd can be found in appendix of the Security Concepts document. b.
-Implementation Specific c.
-Rational is for audit setting is provided in SSG. d.
+The list of events that audited are by auditd can be found in appendix of the Security Concepts document.
+       b.
+Implementation Specific
+       c.
+Rationale is for audit setting is provided in SSG. d.
 Threat information is specific to the implementation.
 Auditd and syslog facility can always be fine tuned for each implementation.
    * - AU-2(3)
      - Auditable Events (Control Enhancement)
      - Audit and Accountability